What VSaaS actually means

 The cloud VSaaS market splits sharply between vendors that lock customers to proprietary cameras and vendors that work with whatever cameras are already in the field.
 IPVM coined "Hostage as a Service" for Verkada (American), Rhombus (American) and Cisco Meraki MV (American) - cameras stop working entirely without an active subscription.

-Open VSaaS vendors take any ONVIF camera and 200+ named manufacturers.
-The roster: TetherX (UK + AU, channel-only), Eagle Eye Networks (American, Brivo since Dec 2025), Videoloft (British, AWS-hosted), Camcloud (Canadian, since 2013), Milestone Arcules (Danish, Canon - Arcules brand merged back into Milestone July 2024).
-YourSix (American, Minnesota) is open on monitoring + access but Axis-only on cameras (Axis Communications is Swedish, Canon-owned).
-Avigilon Alta (Canadian, Motorola Solutions American) is technically open on the camera side via ONVIF mode-toggle but most deals run Alta-only cameras.
+Open VSaaS vendors work with any ONVIF camera (ONVIF is the camera interoperability standard that lets cameras from different brands talk to the same software) and 200+ named manufacturers.
+The main names: TetherX (UK + AU, sold only through installers), Eagle Eye / Brivo (American, branded Brivo after the December 2025 merger), Videoloft (British, AWS-hosted), Camcloud (Canadian, since 2013), Milestone Arcules (Danish, Canon - the Arcules brand merged back into Milestone in July 2024).
+YourSix (American, Minnesota) is open on monitoring and access but Axis-only on cameras (Axis is Swedish, Canon-owned).
+Avigilon Alta (Canadian, owned by Motorola Solutions) is technically open via ONVIF but most jobs end up Alta-only on cameras anyway.

-The Reddit r/accesscontrol and r/cctv integrator threads consistently push open: "Hate Verkada?
+The r/accesscontrol and r/cctv installer forums on Reddit consistently push open: "Hate Verkada?
 Well, you'll have to keep hating Verkada", "Cameras are closed and obsolete after a few years", "They will sell around the installer, as in they have no qualms cutting you out of a deal".
-For a security integrator, an open VSaaS is the safer architectural bet.
+For a security installer, open VSaaS is the safer bet.

 NDAA, country bans, and what they mean for VSaaS

-US NDAA Section 889 bans federal agencies and federal contractors from procuring or using video surveillance from five named Chinese entities: Hikvision, Dahua, Huawei, Hytera, ZTE - plus any equipment using Huawei HiSilicon SoCs as a substantial component.
+NDAA Section 889 is a US trade rule that stops federal agencies and federal contractors procuring or using video surveillance from five named Chinese entities: Hikvision, Dahua, Huawei, Hytera and ZTE - plus any equipment built around Huawei HiSilicon chips.
 Maintenance counts as use.
 Foreign offices count.
-The blacklist applies regardless of whether the use is on a federal contract.
+The block applies regardless of whether the use is on a federal contract.

-Country-level bans are expanding: UK (MoD + government sites), Australia (federal sites 2023, integrators watching for broader rollout), Canada (Hikvision ban now official 2025), Netherlands, Taiwan, EU (NIS2 directive cited by integrators dropping Hikvision/Dahua).
-The trend is one-way - no country has reversed a ban once imposed.
+Country-level bans are expanding: UK (Ministry of Defence and government sites), Australia (federal sites since 2023, installers watching for broader rollout), Canada (Hikvision ban now official 2025), Netherlands, Taiwan and the EU (NIS2 directive cited by installers dropping Hikvision and Dahua).
+The trend runs one way - no country has reversed a ban once imposed.

 For VSaaS specifically, the platform is usually compliant; the cameras feeding it determine the customer's compliance posture.
 TetherX's approach is ringfencing: a TetherBox at each site puts existing cameras behind an outbound-only encrypted tunnel so they never touch the public Internet, then phase camera replacement to compliant brands (Hanwha Vision Korean, Axis Swedish, Avigilon Canadian, Bosch German, VIVOTEK Taiwanese, Pelco American, i-PRO Japanese, Mobotix German) over 12-36 months as regulations require.
 Full detail: NDAA compliance and ringfencing.